Technical SEO

 An XML sitemap can provide a clear list of all the pages, regardless of their location in the navigation structure.

-Additionally, If a website has pages that are not properly linked internally, such as landing pages for specific marketing campaigns, an XML sitemap can help ensure that those pages get crawled and indexed by search engines.
+Additionally, if a website has certain pages that are not properly linked from other internal pages, like special landing pages for marketing campaigns, an XML sitemap ensures those isolated pages also get crawled and indexed by search engines.

-When search engine crawlers visit the site, they first look for the XML sitemap.
-They then read the sitemap to discover all the pages on the site, along with additional information about each page.
+When search engine crawlers visit a website, one of the first things they look for is the XML sitemap.
+They read this sitemap file to find a list of all the pages on the site, along with extra details about each page.

 Example of XML Sitemap